Q: What is the average GPA earned by DEHP students in their KSU classes?

 A: Yes.
 Your initial HOPE eligibility is determined by the grades on your high school transcript, which includes your dual enrollment grades.
-Once you have graduated from high school, if your overall GPA was a 3.0 or higher and you received HOPE, your HOPE GPA will reset to “0” and only those grades earned after high school graduation will count toward future eligibility.
-However, if you graduate from high school and fall short of a 3.0 and do not initially receive HOPE, your dual enrollment grades will count toward the 30-credit hour checkpoint at which students are re-evaluated for HOPE eligibility.
+Remember that HOPE will add .50 weighting to all dual enrollment course grades.
+Once you have graduated from high school, if your HOPE GPA is a 3.0 or higher, you will receive HOPE.
+Your HOPE GPA will then reset to “0” and only those grades earned after high school graduation will count toward future eligibility.
+However, if you graduate from high school and fall short of a 3.0 and do not initially receive HOPE, your dual enrollment grades will be included in the 30-credit hour checkpoint at which students are re-evaluated for HOPE eligibility.
 This policy, set by the Georgia Student Finance Commission, is intended to help students reach the 30-credit hour checkpoint sooner.
-However, if your DEHP grades are poor, getting to the checkpoint sooner does not necessarily help you reclaim HOPE, because you must have a 3.0. .
+However, if your DEHP grades are poor, getting to the checkpoint sooner does not necessarily help you reclaim HOPE, because you must have a 3.0 HOPE GPA.

 Q: What happens if I fail a class?